MISO: Monitoring Inactivity of Single Older Adults at Home using RGB-D Technology: Unobtrusive Monitoring Methodology

 \section{Unobtrusive Monitoring Methodology}

-The goal is to detect the lack of movement accurately and sensitively in a home location where the monitored person spends a lot of time.
-For example, this could be a location for reading, resting, or watching television.
-Depth-based foreground extraction and color-based motion detection are used to detect if the person has stopped moving.
+{ The goal is to detect inactivity accurately and sensitively within a home environment where the resident spends a significant amount of time.
+This environment may include areas for reading, resting, or watching television.
+An inactivity event is defined as the absence of movement in any body part for a duration exceeding one second\footnote{{While ignoring tiny pauses (shorter than one second) between consecutive motions, as these might be inaccurate due to the limited frame rate (3 -- 5 fps).}}.} {This allows us to record motionless periods relevant for data analysis, particularly in creating long-term mobility profiles.} {Inactivity events initiate inactivity monitoring, which may reset upon the detection of motion, or may trigger an alert if inactivity persists for too long.} Depth-based foreground extraction and color-based motion detection are used to detect if the person has stopped moving.

 (i) Foreground detection\\ When monitoring people sitting in a room, the background can be complex, and the subjects can be in the region actively or inactively for long periods.
 A robust foreground detection method is applied.
 A background model is first constructed from a series of depth frames for the first few seconds when no one is present in the view.
 Each depth frame is smoothed by a median filter.
 Then, for each new depth frame, foreground pixels are detected by comparing them with the background model using a non-parametric method \cite{b30}.
 The non-parametric method fits a probability density function to the depth values at each pixel over a time window and detects changes.
-For every pixel at time t, the probability density function that this pixel has a depth value $d_t$ is calculated relative to previous background depth values $d_i$ at the same locations in recent $n$ frames, as:
+For every pixel at time t, the probability density function that this pixel has a depth value $d_t$ is calculated relative to previous background depth values $d_i$ at the same locations in $n$ recent frames, as:

-where $K$ is a 1d Gaussian function.
+where $K$ is a 1d Gaussian { with parameter $\sigma$}.
 The pixel is considered as a foreground pixel if the probability is less than the threshold.
 Each pixel is compared with several pixels at the same location in several recent background frames to enhance the robustness of foreground detection to small noise or vibrations in the background (e.g., leaf motion \cite{b30} or depth estimation errors).
-To speed up the calculation on the small computer {by avoiding the exponent computation for each pixel, we define a quadratic function to approximate \eqref{eq6} as:
+To speed up the calculation on a small computer {by avoiding the exponential computation for each pixel, {the log of} \eqref{eq6} is approximated by the quadratic function:

 The foreground (matrix) is derived as